Why these talks?

 So what does all this mean?

-It's not a surprise that some of the recurring themes in these videos revolve around the different ways to cultivate your creative abilities.
+It's not a surprise that some of the recurring themes in these videos revolve around the different creativity exercises to cultivate your creative abilities.
 These ways include embracing the challenges holding you back, capitalizing on the constraints, connecting rather than shunning away others’ ideas and acknowledging doodling and sketching as a legitimate tool for ideating.
 In fact, a lot of research backs these theories up.
 So much so, that we thought it would be a fabulous idea to package up these concepts and make an app out of it!

 Well, we eventually turned this idea into a product and now we have this revolutionary new app: Rolljak.
-This is a rapid ideation tool that encompasses collaboration, constructive constraints, and crowd evaluation that makes your brainstorming sessions not only immensely productive but also wildly fun!
+This is a rapid ideation and engagement tool that encompasses collaboration, constructive constraints, and crowd evaluation that makes your brainstorming sessions not only immensely productive but also wildly fun!